shuttle-hq/shuttle/CONTRIBUTING.md

 cd shuttle
 ```

+> Note: We need the git tags for the local development workflow, but they may not be included when you clone the repository.
+To make sure you have them, run `git fetch upstream --tags`, where upstream is the name of the shuttle remote repository.

 You should now be ready to setup a local environment to test code changes to core `shuttle` packages as follows:

 From the root of the shuttle repo, build the required images with: